deleayeni/Progressive-DevOps-Course/tests/test3-containerize-application/README.md

 **Containerize the entire application stack** (frontend, backend, and database) using Docker and Docker Compose.
 This test transforms the application from manual setup to a reproducible, one-command deployment that runs identically on any machine.

+## ⛓️ Prerequisites

+Before starting Test 3, ensure you have completed:

+- ✅ **Test 2 — Docker0** — Docker Desktop installed and running
+- ✅ **Test 2 — Database0** — Postgres running in a Docker container
+  - The backend needs to connect to the database
+  - Verify: `docker ps` should show your Postgres container running

 ## 📦 Modules

 - `docker1/` — Build backend image